deployKF/website/content/guides/platform/deploykf-gateway.md

 ### __Use kubectl port-forward__

-If you are just testing the platform, you may use [`kubectl port-forward`](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_port-forward/) to access a Service from your local machine.
+If you are just testing the platform, you may use [`kubectl port-forward`](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_port-forward/) to access the Service from your local machine.

 ??? steps "Step 1 - Modify Hosts"